First Time in Armenia: What You Need to Know Before You Go

 Getting Around

-A rental car is the most practical option for visiting monastery circuits and regional destinations beyond Yerevan.
+A hire car from Yerevan is the most practical option for visiting monastery circuits and regional destinations beyond Yerevan.
 Roads are generally paved and signage is reasonable, though mountain roads can be narrow and challenging.
 International driving licences are accepted.

 Yandex Go operates in Yerevan as a ride-hailing app — far more reliable than unmarked taxis.
 For longer day trips, many guesthouses and hotels can arrange drivers at reasonable rates.